melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

 It is highly [recommended](https://www.rfc-editor.org/rfc/rfc8252#section-6) to use Authorization Code grant flow with PKCE extension, to authorize user with Desktop application.
 PKCE is designed for public clients and doesn’t require storing any secrets on user’s device.

-While performing on user’s behalf authorization, it is necessary to display a form, where users can enter their credentials.
+While performing on user’s behalf authorization, authorization server displays a form, where users can enter their credentials.
 Authorization servers return html-based form in response to */authorize* request, which initiated OAuth grant flow.

 Desktop application has to display html-based form to the user.
 Once user is authorized, application gathers authorization code.
 Authorization code is needed to obtain access/id token from /token endpoint.